Reiner Calmund: Other activities

 From 26 October 2004 to 4 January 2005, Calmund hosted the show Big Boss at RTL, an adaptation of the US show The Apprentice, with Donald Trump as a mentor.

 On 25 April 2005, Calmund was elected to the Supervisory Board of Fortuna Düsseldorf.

 He was involved as an ambassador for people with disabilities in Germany for the 2006 FIFA World Cup.

 On 4 August 2007, he received the "Golden Schlemmerente" in Wassenberg for his achievements in cooking.

 Calmund was an honorary ambassador for North Rhine-Westphalia for the 2006 FIFA World Cup and "International Championship Ambassador 2008 Klagenfurt".

 From 1 February 2008, Calmund presented a video blog on his website Calli.tv, in which he published his weekly assessments of the respective Bundesliga match day and other football events.
 On the phone, he explained the course of the football world to an imaginary interlocutor.
 The website is now offline.
 From 2008 he was on the advisory board of the now defunct Austrian club SK Austria Kärnten.

 On 15 June 2010, it was announced that Calmund would be a consultant for Dynamo Dresden.
 He stated that he wanted to "create clean, professional structures".
 This commitment was to be free for the city of Dresden, which has a say in the club, and the club itself.

 Since 2015, Calmund has been a sports advisor to the Hamburg entrepreneur Klaus-Michael Kühne, who has a say in player transfers from Hamburger SV.
 He works in an advisory capacity for the German Sport University Cologne and the Sportstotal GmbH agency.
 He wrote a weekly column in the daily newspaper Express.

 In the 2017/2018 Bundesliga season, Calmund worked as an expert in reporting on the pay-TV channel Sky.

 Personal life

 September 2003, Calmund married for the third time.
 In 2013, Reiner and Sylvia Calmund adopted a two-year-old girl.
 He also has five children and three grandchildren from his first two marriages.

 Calmund has lived in Saarlouis since 2012.

 According to Calmund, he once weighed 180 kilograms.
 He undertook several diet attempts, which, however, led to weight gain in the medium term due to the yo-yo effect.
 In January 2020, Calmund underwent a stomach reduction surgery.
-According to his own statement, he lost a total of 69kg as a result by December 2020.
+According to his own statement, he lost a total of 69 kg as a result by December 2020.
 In 2021, the "fat apron" was finally removed, which he says reduced his weight to 90 kilograms.